MichalMarsalek/nimbochromis/README.md

         - precalculated tables for bonuses/penalties for pawn structure around king?
 * consider avoiding recursion
 * create documentation comments for fields
-* create a BOT account on lichess.org and connect the engine to the API
-    - it might be easier to start by letting the engine play against other engines on my PC
 * pondering - while opponnent's thinking - select (by low depth search) 1 or 2 best moves for him and then start a full depth search from there.
 If opponent ends up playing one of these moves, we'll have the response precomputed.
 * mate finding algorithm in the endgame (dont evaluate positions, just try to force a mate)
 * consider calculating branching factor using number of searched nodes instead of time taken